Jumpy22/LNKiller/README.md

 # LNKiller

 LNKiller is a Python program for generating malicious Windows shortcut files (.lnk) that can be used for red teaming purposes.
-It uses powershell to download the payload and
+It uses powershell to download the payload, certutil to decode it, and Start-Process to execute.

 ## Table of Contents
 - [Description](#description)